ExtendedXmlSerializer/home/README.md

         }
     }
 ```
-Then you must register your TestClassConfig class.
+Then, you must register your TestClassConfig class.
 See point configuration.

 ## Deserialize old version of xml
 If you had a class: